Hong Kong Exchanges and Clearing : AMENDED AND RESTATED MEMORANDUM AND ARTICLES OF ASSOCIATION | MarketScreener

 OF

-(conditionally adopted by special resolution passed on 11 September 2019 and effective on the date on which the shares of the Company are listed on The Stock Exchange of Hong Kong Limited)
+(conditionally adopted by special resolution passed on 16 September 2019 and effective on 11 October

 THE COMPANIES LAW (2018 REVISION)